davetron5000/wtf-is-a-webpack/markdown/dev_server.md

 !SH time yarn webpack

 When designing a UI, you need to change markup, CSS, and JavaScript.
 It's often not possible to assure that JavaScript is providing the UI interactions you want without trying it, and that's lots of small changes that you reload in the browser.
-Having to wait 3+ seconds each time sucks.
+Having to wait a few seconds or more each time sucks.

 We can make this a bit better by using `webpack-dev-server`, which we can install with yarn: